Contact Us & Terms

 The Russian alphabet was altered in 1917-18 when Soviet authorities removed four letters: i (Decimal i), ѳ (Fita), ѣ (Yat) and ѵ (Izhitsa).
 These letters appear rarely, if at all, in posters of the Soviet era.
 One exception is the hard sign "ъ" (Tverdyi znak) used at the end of a word when it followed a non-palatal consonant.
 While the hard sign often had no effect on pronunciation it was removed but then re-admitted in the 1920s.

-While orthographic reform may appear outwardly political (although talk of reform preceded Soviet rule) there was an element of practicality in reforming the alphabet as it applied to economics.
-Time and labor was spent on proofreading and so the removal of some characters reduced paper cost.
-A savings of up to 6 percent was estimated by Soviet-era printers using the new reform verses the old orthography.
-Thus, paper shortage situations, common in early Soviet Russia, benefited from a reduction in page output.
+While orthographic reform in the Soviet Union may appear outwardly political (talk of reform actually preceded Soviet rule) there was an element of practicality in reforming the alphabet as it applied to economics.
+Time and labor was spent on proofreading and so the removal of characters reduced paper cost.
+Soviet-era printing statistics estimated a savings of "up to 6 percent" was gained by using the new reform verses the old orthography.

 TRANSLATION

 The majority of posters in the collection have been translated into English.
 Where 'translation pending' is seen, this indicates the poster has yet to be translated or a full translation has yet to be completed.
-The site visitor may occasionally see the term 'partial translation only' on posters where text was atypically long.
-Poster Plakat.com thanks following people who provided English language translations for this website: Mollie Arbuthnot; Aaron T. Hale-Dorrell, PhD; Anders Ernest; Yevgeny Fedotkin, PhD; Mart Jalakas, MD; Masha Kowell, PhD; Reza Nazir; Susan Pezzino, MA.
+The site visitor may occasionally see the term 'partial translation only' when the poster text is atypically long.
+Poster Plakat.com thanks following people who provided English language translations: Mollie Arbuthnot; Nick Baron, PhD; Aaron T. Hale-Dorrell, PhD; Anders Ernest; Yevgeny Fedotkin, PhD; Mart Jalakas, MD; Masha Kowell, PhD; Reza Nazir; Susan Pezzino, MA.

 CITATIONS